 Government Savings Bank Act B.E.
-2489 Sustainability Report 2024 Page 11 - 18
+2489 Sustainability Report 2024 Page XX

-The Government Savings Bank (GSB) is a legal entity under the supervision of the Ministry of Finance, operating under the Government Savings Bank Act B.E.
+The Government Saving Bank (GSB) is a legal entity under the supervision of the Ministry of Finance, operating under the Government Savings Bank Act B.E.
 2489 (1946).
-As a Social Bank, GSB is dedicated to reducing poverty and inequality by providing fair and inclusive access to financial service, especially, for low-income and vulnerable groups.
-The Bank supports grassroots economy by enabling individuals to access financing, develop career generate income, and improve financial literacy - all with aim of creating positive impact across the nation.
+The GSB's primary strategic objective is to serve as a social bank accessible to all individuals across the nation, irrespective of any discrimination, by enhancing value for communities and supporting the grassroots economy.